 What if I told you amazing, delicious, juicy, tender turkey didn’t require 3 hours in the oven or days of brining?
-What if I told you you could get all that and it would take less than 2 hours – start to finish?
+What if I told you that you could get all that, and it would take less than 2 hours – start to finish?
 Seriously.
 What would you say?

-Well, to put it simply, it’s butterflying.
+Well, to put it simply, spatchcocking is butterflying.
 As awful as it sounds, we cut the backbone out of the turkey and press the bird flat.
-Eliminating that center cavity and flattening the turkey allows the heat to completely surround the bird which means it cooks faster and the faster we cook it, the less the juices have a chance to run out.
-The result is super juicy turkey in about half as much time as the traditional method.
+Eliminating that center cavity and flattening the turkey allows the heat to completely surround the bird which means it cooks faster.
+And the faster we cook it, the less the juices have a chance to run out.
+The result is a super juicy turkey in about half as much time as the traditional method.

 Yeah, it might not win any awards from a presentation standpoint, but the greatly reduced time and effort more than make up for it.
 Carve it before it hits the table and no one will ever know the difference.